-My dad died in the winter of 1999 after a long and exhaustive battle with respiratory illness.
+My dad died in the winter of 1999 after a long battle with respiratory illness.
 Among the flurry (and blur) of decisions we were making for his memorial service, I was struggling with whether or not to allow my young children to attend his funeral.
 At the time, my daughter was eight years old and my son was five.
 Neither of them had ever attended a funeral before.
 Questions raced through my mind…

 - Were they too young to experience a funeral?

 - Would it be okay for them to see me crying one minute and laughing the next?